stanford-oval/cs224v-fall2022/hw2/instructions/part-1.md

 ### Get the domain data and generate training data

-The following command automatically copies over the data for the domain and synthesize the data:
+The following command automatically copies over the data for the domain and synthesizes the data:
 ```bash
 source .virtualenv/genie/bin/activate
 make datadir